brassc/FSL/README.md

 Results were stored in a DataFrame as `results_df`.
 The False Discovery Rate (FDR) correction was then applied using `multipletests` from `statsmodels.stats.multitest` library with the `method` variable set to `fdr_bh`.

-This process was similarly applied for
+This process was similarly applied for all other pairs not containing the `acute` timepoint, stored as `results_all_pairs_df`.